kobozo/kobozo-opencode/command/ui-check.md

 - Any issues encountered
 ```

-2. Wait for playwright-tester to complete
+2. Wait for playwright-test-generator to complete
 3. Verify screenshots were created successfully

 ### Phase 3: UI Analysis